morepath/morepath/doc/app_reuse.rst

 Now when we publish ``extended_app`` using WSGI, the new ``edit`` view is there, but when we publish ``app`` it won't be.

+Just subclassing.
 Kind of obvious, perhaps.
 Good.
 Let's move on.

 .. _`Open/Closed Principle`: https://en.wikipedia.org/wiki/Open/closed_principle